Oregon State Mandatory Insurance Laws & Requirements

 Each month, DMV selects vehicles and asks the owner(s) to provide the name of their insurance company and policy number.
 DMV then verifies the reported coverage with the insurance company listed.
 If you are asked to give this information and you do not respond, your driving privileges will be suspended.

-If you do not have the insurance you claim in this mandatory insurance certification, you will be subject to proving your compliance with Oregon’s financial responsibility law for three years.
-Your driving privileges will be suspended if you do not get the minimum coverage required by law and show proof of future responsibility (SR-22) with DMV.
+If you do not have the insurance that you claim to have in this mandatory insurance certification, then you will be subject to proving your compliance with Oregon’s financial responsibility law for three years.
+During that time if you do not keep the minimum coverage in force that is required by law and continue to proof of future responsibility (SR-22) filed with the DMV then Oregon will suspend your driver’s license and driving privileges.

 Need an insurance quote?
 Get in touch!